haacked/haacked.com/pages/about.md

 In case you were wondering, not that I have any reason to believe you were, *Haacked* is *not* my real name. _Haacked_ started off as my [blogger handle](https://haacked.com/archive/2005/03/12/what-is-your-blogger-handle.aspx "What’s your blogger handle?").
 It's probably no surprise that it's a play off my last name (Haack) and I use it everywhere: [Twitter](https://twitter.com/haacked), [GitHub](https://github.com/haacked), [StackOverflow](https://stackoverflow.com/users/598/haacked), [LinkedIn](https://www.linkedin.com/in/haacked/), and so on.

-It also forms the basis for [my company name, Haacked LLC](https://haacked.com/archive/2019/01/07/haacked-llc/).
-As for me, my real name is Phil Haack.
+If you're into real names, my real name is Phil Haack.
 Nice to meet you!

 The best way to reach me is to DM me on Twitter.
-For work inquiries, email [phil@haacked.com](mailto:phil@haacked.com).

 ## What I do

-I coach software organizations to help them become the best versions of themselves.
-Often, it's not the lack of technical know-how that holds teams back, but the lack of management and leadership skills that get in the way.
-When I help teams in this way, it's important that I leave them with tools and systems in place to scale their growth and learning.
+I build software at [A Serious Business, Inc.](https://www.aseriousbusiness.com/), a company I co-founded with a friend.

-Before I started Haacked LLC, I worked at [GitHub](http://github.com/) doing whatever I could [to make it even more awesome](https://haacked.com/archive/2018/12/18/leaving-github/).
+Before I started A Serious Business, Inc., I worked at [GitHub](http://github.com/) doing whatever I could [to make it even more awesome](https://haacked.com/archive/2018/12/18/leaving-github/).
 Prior to that I worked at Microsoft on [NuGet](http://nuget.org) and [ASP.NET MVC](https://www.asp.net/mvc) and helped to usher in Microsoft's Open Source era.

 I'm also a [published author of several technical books](https://www.amazon.com/Phil-Haack/e/B005G0TNRU/ref=sr_ntt_srch_lnk_1?qid=1546924429&sr=8-1) and a regular international speaker.